lastgenerationz/lastgenerationz.github.io/content/posts/personality-test.md

 ---
-title: analysis - personality tests and how they work
+title: experiment - a personality test
 categories:
+  - experiment
-  - analysis
+  - by sublime
 description:
-summary:
+summary: this is a personality test that i designed... i researched about this and created this as an experiment!
 tags:
 keywords:
 draft: true